EcoRaMa/EcoRaMa.github.io/_pages/about.md

 <hr style="height:2px;border-width:0;color:gray;background-color:gray">

 ## Aims
 EcoRaMa aims to uncover the ecological and evolutionary processes leading to the range margins of *Mercurialis annua* (see **Study system**) .
-Combining a continental-scale transplant experiment (see **Experimental Design**) with demographic modelling, quantitative genetics, and population genetics.
-It has three main aims:
+Combining a continental-scale transplant experiment (see **Experimental design** and **Data collection**) with demographic modelling, quantitative genetics, and population genetics, EcoRaMa has three main aims:

 <ul>
   <li>(1) To distinguish between the swamping and rescue explanations for species' range margins</li>